WHAT'S THIS ALL ABOUT?

 Avoidants are insecure and dislike themselves, but can be oblivious to it and/or in denial about it.
 They crave connection but put up all kinds of barriers, often subconsciously, to avoid getting what they want.
 They are used to a state of never having what they want, so they live in fantasy.
 People exhibiting this relationship style are desperate to form what they consider to be the perfect relationship.
 They set up unrealistic and fantasy-driven expectations for their partners and have a deep emotional hunger.
 They imagine an ideal person, an ideal life, an ideal situation, which does not exist.
 They believe "one day when I finally get what I want, it will be everything that I want".
 Except this never happens.

 Searching for 'the one' or longing for an ex allows the avoidant person to convince themselves that all the problem is with the current partner not being right or good enough.
 They then do not need to look at or address their own behaviour.
 They are prone to forgetting all their annoyances with an ex partner or why it didn't work when substantial distance from the ex has occurred.
 The threat of intimacy is no longer there so feelings of adoration can return.
 They put an unavailable ex on a pedestal to distance from real options in front of them.
+Ultimately they equate love with neglect, distance, the maintenance of their 'false self' and a degree of mistreatment - they may punish and push away kindness because unconsciously they do not trust it or believe they deserve it, and tend to reject available love.

 When arguing with an avoidant, many times they wall themselves off and become cold and aloof.
 Resolving conflict would require them to become vulnerable, a hurdle it is often too hard to overcome.
 It can be extremely frustrating for their partners because they don’t seem willing to engage in conversations regarding feelings.
 They are often psychologically defended and have the ability to shut down emotionally.
 Even in heated or emotional situations, they are able to turn off their feelings and not react.
 For example, if their partner is distressed and threatens to leave them, they would respond by saying, “I don’t care.”
 This can mean they lack the flexibility to be able to combat relationship challenges.